danielloader/kubernetes-sdlc/README.md

 Congratulations, as a development team your only concern is around the application layer - and while that is not devoid of danger, it is however a lot fewer moving parts to worry about and the ones you do have to are somewhat in your gift to control and change.

+At a high level applications are deployed in the same manner as services are in the platform tier; either as helm charts or [kustomized](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/) manifests.

+In contrast to the platform team, having a repository which owns cluster stacks and the infrastructure as code to deploy these stacks, the application teams are encouraged to make repositories per application.
+Furthermore the definition of an application is fuzzy, especially in the era of microservices which have sometimes tightly coupled functionality mandating cohabitating deployments.

+While there is not a hard and fast definition in this area a good starting point is treating an application as a standalone deployable stack that delivers a service to a customer or user.

+> **NOTE:** _It is entirely possible to have nested HelmRelease objects in flux, as the controller listens cluster-wide for objects.
+This means you can have an "application" that is just a collection of HelmRelease and HelmRepository objects that bring in smaller components and cohabitate them into a single namespace and have a parent object to allow full deletion cleanly of a stack._

+In this repository there is the fluxCD default testing helm chart `podinfo` as an example of deploying a chart from another repository.

 > **_NOTES FOR LATER_**
 >
 > - [ ] Cover helm release semver ranges; patch for production, minor for staging and major for development.